MARS via LASSO: Characterization in terms of Smoothness

-As we have seen in the previous subsection, in the univariate case, $\infmars^1$ consists of all the functions $f$ satisfying \eqref{equivalent-formulation-1dim} with some function $g$ having finite total variation.
-An analogous characterization holds for all $d \ge 1$, and it will be presented in the next subsection.
-For general $d$, the role of total variation in $d = 1$ will be played by the Hardy-Krause variation, which is an extension of total variation of univariate functions to higher dimensions.
-Thus, here we briefly introduce Hardy-Krause variation and recall some properties of the variation that we shall use in the following subsection.
-Standard references for Hardy-Krause variation are \citet{aistleitner2015functions} and \citet{owen2005multidimensional}.
+As we have seen in the previous subsection, in the univariate case, $\infmars^{1, 1}$ consists of all the functions $f$ satisfying \eqref{equivalent-formulation-1dim} with some function $g$ having finite total variation and some one-sided continuity.
+An analogous characterization holds for general $d$ and $s$.
+For general $d$ and $s$, the role of total variation in the univariate case is played by Hardy--Krause variation, which is an extension of total variation of univariate functions to higher dimensions.
+In Appendix \ref{hkreview}, we review the definition of Hardy--Krause variation and its properties that we will use for proving the results in this subsection.
+Standard references for Hardy--Krause variation are \cite{aistleitner2015functions} and \cite{owen2005multidimensional}.
+Here we use Hardy--Krause variation anchored at $\zerovec$, which we denote by $\Vhk(\cdot)$.

-Hardy-Krause variation is based on another variation called Vitali variation.
-We first recall Vitali variation and some related concepts and then define Hardy-Krause variation using them.
-We shall use the following notation below.
-For $m \ge 1$ and two $m$-dimensional vectors $u = (u_1, \cdots, u_m)$ and $v = (v_1, \cdots, v_m)$ with $u_i \le v_i$ for all $i \in [m]$, we let $[u, v]$ be the axis-aligned closed rectangle: